headshota/headshota.github.io/_posts/2014-09-07-martial-arts-fun.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/NHbVvaorFxQ" frameborder="0" allowfullscreen></iframe>

 I had to face a very talented young grappler, who beat me, with ease, using an "armbar", which nearly broke my arm.
-Bit disappointing, But what's good about it is, that I made huge improvements in my game, during preparations for this competition.
+Bit disappointing, but what's good about it is, that I made huge improvements in my game, during preparations for this competition.
 And I would suggest everyone to compete more in whatever you do.
 It's fun and useful.

 What I want to achieve in this post is to introduce you to a "cult" of Brazilian Jiu Jitsu (BJJ) and try to show why is it good for you.